EDCD/EDDN/schemas/README-EDDN-schemas.md

    [commit  0e80c76cb564771465f61825e694227dcc3be312](https://github.com/EDCD/EDDN/commit/0e80c76cb564771465f61825e694227dcc3be312).

 #### EDDN Gateway responses
+For all failures the response body will contain text that begins `FAIL: `.

-1. `400` - `Bad Request` - this can be for a variety of reasons, and should come with a response body with a `FAIL: ` prefix:
+1. `400` - `Bad Request` - This indicates something wrong with the request
+   body.
+Possibly due to a format issue (compression, form encoding), or the actual content of the EDDN message:
    1. `FAIL: zlib.error: <detail>` - A failure to decompress a message that claimed to be compressed.